PX4/PX4-Autopilot/apps/examples/README.txt

   user-space program.
 As a result, this example cannot be used if a NuttX is built as a protected, supervisor kernel (CONFIG_NUTTX_KERNEL).

+examples/can
+^^^^^^^^^^^^

+  If the CAN device is configured in loopback mode, then this example can be used to test the CAN device in loop back mode.
+It simple sinces a sequence of CAN messages and verifies that those messages are returned exactly as sent.

+  This test depends on these specific CAN configurations settings (your specific CAN settings might require additional settings).

+    CONFIG_CAN - Enables CAN support.
+    CONFIG_CAN_LOOPBACK - A CAN driver may or may not support a loopback mode for testing.
+The STM32 CAN driver does support loopback mode.

+  Specific configuration options for this example include:

+    CONFIG_NSH_BUILTIN_APPS - Build the CAN test as an NSH built-in function.
+       Default: Built as a standalone problem
+    CONFIG_CAN_LOOPBACK
+    CONFIG_EXAMPLES_CAN_DEVPATH - The path to the CAN device.
+Default: /dev/can0 CONFIG_EXAMPLES_CAN_NMSGS - If CONFIG_NSH_BUILTIN_APPS
+      is defined, then the number of loops is provided on the command line and this value is ignored.
+Otherwise, this number of CAN message is collected and the program terminates.
+Default:  If built as an NSH built-in, the default is 32.
+Otherwise messages are sent and received indefinitely.

 examples/dhcpd
 ^^^^^^^^^^^^^^